| |

 • Small jar to store or a small bowl to serve

-Step one: Prep the ingredients
+Step one: Prep ingredients for your wood sorrel pesto

 Mince garlic lightly and grate the Parmesan cheese.